What Travel Nurses Need to Know About COVID-19 Job Cancellations

-Tip: Before you take a crisis assignment, read this guide, so you know what to expect with credentialing, housing & more.
+Tip: Before you take a crisis assignment, read our guide to Crisis Response Jobs, so you know what to expect with credentialing, housing & more.

 We know things are changing weekly, daily, and even hourly.
 Plus, every state and facility operates differently.
 So to continue with the cliches, you should expect the unexpected.
 Oh, and consider these tips to be as prepared as possible.

 - Evaluate Your Risk Tolerance: Crisis assignments will always be the first to be canceled when census drops.
 If you want to take that assignment, know that your crisis rate may cost you a cancellation.
 Some nurses accept the risk and will earn as much as possible while they can, while others prefer the longevity of a consistent paycheck.
 It’s up to each nurse to evaluate that risk.